-NOTE: If you provide links to works samples -- audio samples, digital images, video samples, or documents - the same limits on uploaded work samples apply to those provided via links.
+NOTE: If you provide links to works samples -- documents, websites, or video samples -- the same limits on uploaded work samples apply to those provided via links.

 Tab 8: Organization & Project Data

 The National Endowment for the Arts collects basic descriptive information about all applicants and their projects.
 The information that follows will help the National Endowment for the Arts to comply with government reporting requirements, and will be used to develop statistical information about the organizations and projects it funds to report to Congress and the public.
 Your responses will not be shared with panelists or used as a factor in the review of your application.